Self Defense, Security and Police Training

 Kali is known for its use of foul techniques, and this art does have striking and grappling techniques, but not often trained as athletically as Boxing, Muay Thai and Brazilian Jiu Jitsu.

 If you are interested in self defense, then consider training in these martial arts, so that you have the confidence to defend yourself and your loved ones.
-If you are a security or law enforcement officer, then you need to study one of these martial arts, to learn how to defend yourself and to make a safe apprehension of a suspect.
+If you are a security or police officer, then you need to study one of these martial arts, to learn how to defend yourself and to make a safe apprehension of a suspect.